Planning a family road trip? These Fun Travel Games for Kids are a perfect way to keep the kids occupied on those long family vacation road trips.

 Car rides for a child, no matter how long or short, can be boring.
 Keeping your kids occupied during the journey will make the time spent in the car go so much faster.
 It’s also a great way to spend quality time together.

-Here are five Fun Travel Games for Kids and activities you can do together as a family while riding in the car.
+Here are five Fun Travel Games for kids.
+You can do these car activities together as a family while riding in the car.

 I Spy: One person is the spy and looks for an object.
 It’s described by “I spy with my eye, something that’s green and shaped like a rectangle.”
 The others have to guess what the object is.
 Whoever guesses, get to by the “spy” next.
 The game continues until everyone gets a turn.